Erigeron grandiflorus

 Leaves: Basal leaves oblanceolate to spatulate, smooth or somewhat hairy surfaces with hairy edges, up to 3 inches long; stem leaves sparse and smaller and linear.

-Inflorescence: Small, solitary composite flower heads 3/4 to 1 inch across with many (60 to 125) white to light blue or pinkish rays and yellow disk; involucre with green to purplish, pointed phyllaries with dense long hairs.
+Inflorescence: Small, solitary composite flower heads 3/4 to 1 inch across with many (60 to 125) pink, light blue or purple (rarely white) rays and yellow disk; involucre with green to purplish, pointed phyllaries with dense long hairs.

 Bloom Period: July to September.